Master of Science in Construction Technology and Construction Management

 6- Providing an opportunity for students with university degrees to obtain a master's degree and prepare them to complete their studies and obtain a doctoral degree in the fields of architectural sciences.

-K1: Demonstrate a comprehensive and integrated knowledge of current theories, systems, and trends in construction technologies.
+Demonstrate comprehensive and integrated knowledge of current theories, systems, and trends in construction and execution technologies.

-K3: Recognize advanced research concepts and methodologies related to building technologies and sustainable development challenges.
+Recognizing advanced research concepts and methodologies relevant to construction technologies and sustainable development challenges.

-S1: Apply advanced research techniques and problem-solving skills to evaluate and propose solutions to construction challenges.
+Applying advanced search techniques and problem-solving skills to evaluate and propose solutions for construction and implementation challenges.

-S2: Use digital tools, Building Information Modeling (BIM), Geographic Information Systems (GIS), and simulation techniques to effectively plan, analyze, and manage construction projects.
+2. Utilize digital tools, Building Information Modeling (BIM), Geographic Information Systems (GIS), and simulation technologies for effective planning, execution, analysis, and management of construction projects.

-S3: Evaluate technical alternatives and make data-driven decisions considering aspects of sustainability, cost, quality and safety.
+3. Evaluate technical alternatives and make data-driven decisions, considering sustainability, cost, quality, and safety aspects.

-S4: Communicate technical and research findings effectively through professional reports, presentations, and academic writing.
+4. Effectively communicate technical and research findings through professional reports, presentations, and academic writing.

-V2: Demonstrate leadership and teamwork abilities in multidisciplinary and multicultural environments.
+Demonstrate leadership and teamwork capabilities in multidisciplinary and multicultural environments.

-V3: Engage in continuous self-development and innovation to adapt to emerging trends in construction technologies.
+Engaging in self-development and continuous innovation to adapt to emerging trends in construction and execution technologies.

 Tracks :